pmem/rpma/examples/10-send-with-imm/README.md

 The immediate data is compared with the expected immediate data sent by the client as the private data during establishing the connection.

+**Note**: The client sends 0B message with immediate data if the 'word' argument is not specified.

 ## Usage

 ```bash